allinurl/goaccess/README.md

 ## Contributing ##

-If you're thinking to contribute to GoAccess, we'd love to hear from you!
+Any help on GoAccess is welcome.
 Feel free to use the Github issue tracker and pull requests to discuss and submit code changes.

 Enjoy!